Why Your Brokerage Needs Real Estate Recruiters

 Why You Need Real Estate Recruiters

-Recruiters attract real estate professionals by running ads in various media and conducting outreach initiatives that generate interest in the company’s open positions.
+Recruiters attract top talent by running ads in various media and conducting outreach initiatives within their vast network that serve to generate interest in the company’s open positions.
 Real estate recruiters are accustomed to hiring available real estate professionals quickly before they find other opportunities, while still assessing their skills and performing background checks.
 Recruiters may also negotiate salary and other benefits with applicants in cases where the brokerage doesn’t set these terms for each position.

 Where to Find Real Estate Recruiters

 Brokerages are often able to find experienced recruiters from their own contacts or sphere of influence within their community of real estate professionals.
 In cases where this approach is unsuccessful, it may be necessary to retain an executive search firm or boutique search firm, ideally one that specializes in real estate.
 These companies typically have access to a large number of well-qualified applicants who can meet the skill and cultural requirements of a particular position.
-Many search firms are using intelligent bots to engage real estate recruiters 24/7, which can greatly increase the recruiting process.
+Many executive search firms are using intelligent bots to engage real estate recruiters 24/7, which can greatly increase the recruiting process.
 Many early communications with a candidate can now be automated, including emails, text, and voice mails.

 What is your real estate recruiting missing?

 Brokers should be constantly looking for ways to grow their business, which requires identifying the missing pieces in their recruiting tactics.
 Great company culture is essential for providing the pathways for growth that top agents expect and is becoming an increasingly important requirement for real estate professionals in recent years.
 Your brokerage may already have a cohesive culture that any agent would be proud to be part of, but you also need to market that culture effectively to gain agents’ attention.
 There is more to recruiting than just covering your real estate broker job description and salary.
 The combination of in-person and online recruiting helps ensure that you always present your best side to agents who may be looking for a change.